 In recognition of the status of the Māori language as a tāonga protected under the Treaty of Waitangi, and within the spirit of the Māori Language Act 1987, the University of Waikato endorses the right of its students to use the Māori language in written work for assessment within the University.

-In keeping with the above and in accordance with its Charter commitments the University seeks to have sufficient suitable staff employed or available throughout its Faculties, Schools of Studies and Departments to ensure that any work submitted in Māori would be assessed in that language by staff competent in the subject under examination and in the Māori language.
+In keeping with the above and in accordance with its Charter commitments the University seeks to have sufficient suitable staff employed or available throughout its Faculties and Departments to ensure that any work submitted in Māori would be assessed in that language by staff competent in the subject under examination and in the Māori language.

 In the meantime, the use of the Māori language in assessment is subject to conditions set out in this policy statement.

 There are occasions when, due to the nature of the skills being tested, work submitted for assessment may be required to be in a particular language.
-In such cases that requirement shall be made explicit in writing, either in the relevant subject entry or prescription in the University of Waikato Calendar or in the paper outline distributed to candidates at the beginning of a paper.
+In such cases that requirement shall be made explicit in writing, either in the relevant subject entry or prescription in the University of Waikato Catalogue of Papers or in the paper outline distributed to candidates at the beginning of a paper.

-Candidates who intend to present all or part of an examination or piece of internally assessed work in Māori are requested to give notice of their intention of doing so in writing to the Head of Student and Academic Services.
+Candidates who intend to present all or part of an examination or piece of internally assessed work in Māori are requested to give at least 14 day's notice of their intention of doing so in writing to the Student Centre.
 This notice of intention is desirable to allow the University the time and opportunity to make proper arrangements for marking including, when necessary, translation and external assessment.
 If less than 14 days' notice is given, the material presented in Māori will still be accepted.
 The processing of it may, however, be delayed and the opportunity to have the script marked in the original language may be reduced.

-Where a candidate who intends to present material in Māori has given the requested notice of intention, he or she will be informed as soon as reasonably possible, as to whether or not the assessment will be based on translation.
+Where a candidate who intends to present material in Māori has given the requested notice of intention, they will be informed as soon as reasonably possible, as to whether or not the assessment will be based on translation.

 Potential for Delays